 Even in the digital age, business cards are a useful marketing and networking tool.
-A well-designed premium business cards ensures that the recipient will remember you and what you offer.
+Well-designed premium business cards ensure that the recipient will remember you and what you offer.

 Below are some tips to help create a useful and powerful business card.